CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-display all the lines in the file /etc/passwd that do not contain the pattern "bin"
+display all the lines of the file /etc/ssh/sshd_config